connectivedx/fuzzy-chainsaw/submodules/task-pages/README.md

 ___src___ _String_.
 Source glob of templates to pass to the compiler.

 ___dest___ _String_.
-Directory used for outputing compiled pages.
+Directory used for outputting compiled pages.

 ___handlebars___ _Handlebars Instance_.
-An instance of handlebars can be passed as an option if you want to use built-in configuration methods instead of wax.
+An instance of Handlebars can be passed as an option.
+The task defaults to using [`handlebars-wax`](https://www.npmjs.com/package/handlebars-wax).

-A number of options are availble for handlebars via [handlebars-wax](https://github.com/shannonmoeller/handlebars-wax) for including partials, helpers, data and such.
+A number of [options are available](https://github.com/shannonmoeller/handlebars-wax#api) for Handlebars via `handlebars-wax` for including partials, helpers, data and such.
 Better documentation can be found on the handlebars-wax repo, but these options are available to use:

 - ___partials___
 - ___helpers___